How to sell a car

 1. Check for outstanding finance

-It's illegal to knowingly sell a car with outstanding finance so if you're still paying for your car, contact your finance company to get a settlement figure and pay this off in full before selling it.
-You may also be subject to early repayment and administration fees.
+It's illegal to knowingly sell a car with outstanding finance.
+If you're still paying for your car, contact your finance company to get a settlement figure and pay this off in full before selling it.

 If you’ve already paid half the cost of the car or more, you have the right to return the car to the finance provider under the Consumer Credit Act 1974, which is called voluntary termination.

-This can make sense if, for example, it has depreciated in value to the extent that remaining payments would add up to more than the current value of the vehicle.
-If, however, the car remains worth more than the outstanding payments, it’s probably better to settle the balance with the finance company and then sell the car.
+This can make sense if, for example, it’s depreciated in value to the extent that remaining payments would add up to more than the current value of the vehicle.

 2. The price is right